sfc-gh-mpeters/snowflake-cdap-plugins/docs/CloudStorageToSnowflake-action.md

 ### Credentials

-**Username:** User identity for connecting to your Snowflake account.
+**Username:** Username to use to connect to your Snowflake account.

 **Password:** Password to use to connect to your Snowflake account.
 Not necessary for key pair or OAuth2 authentication.